 Get work experience:

 Try to get work experience by writing to local production companies and asking if they offer any.
-Keep an eye out for work experience opportunities at ITV, Channel 4, Channel 5, Sky and the PACT Indie Diversity Training Scheme.
+Keep an eye out for work experience opportunities at ITV, Channel 4, Sky and the PACT Indie Diversity Training Scheme.

 Look outside the industry:

 Once you have a grounding of experience and knowledge in TV production, it may be useful to gain experience working in recruitment in a different industry and then return to work in unscripted TV.